Thomas Harper (trumpeter): Life

+A benefit concert was given for Harper on 15 December 1834.
+It was conducted by Sir George Smart and the overtures for Mendelssohn's Midsummer Night's Dream, for Beethoven's Fidelio and Weber's Jubilee were performed at The London Tavern, Bishopsgate, London.

 In 1836 he published the book Instruction for the trumpet: with the use of the chromatic slide, also the Russian valve trumpet, the cornet à pistons or small stop trumpet, and the keyed bugle, in which the rudiments of music and the various scales, are clearly explained in a series of examples, preludes, lessons, solos, duets, etc. for each instrument.

 Harper was taken ill at Exeter Hall in London during a rehearsal of the Sacred Harmonic Society on 20 January 1853, and died a few hours later.

 Harper's eldest son, Thomas (1816–1898) succeeded his father in his appointments as principal trumpet; the second, Charles (1819–1893) was principal horn in notable orchestras; the youngest, Edmund (c.1821–1869), was a horn player, pianist and organist.